resources

 The funnel stage you can actually optimize towards will depend on the volume of the particular conversion action and the time it takes for the conversion to happen.
 It’s important to note that Google’s maximum conversion window is 90 days.
 Therefore, if your client has an extended sales cycle, you can only optimize toward a conversion action that occurs within 90 days from the ad click.

 When setting up your new conversion actions it is essential that you add them as secondary conversion actions.
 If you set them as primary conversion actions Google will start including them in your conversions column and in your smart bidding strategies.
 This is an issue because it can lead to overcounting conversions and throwing off the bid strategies that are already in use.
-If you were already tracking form fills then added a conversion action for MQL and SQL and had a user make it to each stage Google would count 3 conversions for that one user.

-Maintain and improve campaigns while using Value-Based Bidding
+Maintain and improve campaigns while using value-based bidding

 Once value-based bidding is implemented, there is still a need to optimize campaigns to meet clients’ expectations.
 They not only desire enhanced efficiency but also a steady increase in volume on a monthly and quarterly basis.
 To achieve this, it remains crucial for us to concentrate on improving front-end metrics such as click-through rate, average cost per click, and form fill rates.
-By continuously refining these key indicators, we can ensure that our campaigns are not only efficient but also deliver the desired growth in results.

 During client onboarding, I’ve encountered a situations where value-based bidding had been implemented successfully, but the client expressed dissatisfaction with the volume of results.
 In this particular case, the previous agency had adopted VBB and focused solely on marketing qualified leads as the primary conversion action, neglecting to monitor the form fill rate.